antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 Note that this argument reading helper assumes the arguments are provided in order in the message body.
 This is true for messages coming from .NET WCF clients, but may not be true for all SOAP clients.
 If needed, this method could be replaced with a slightly more complex variant that allows for re-ordered arguments and fuzzier parameter name matching.

-With the operation and arguments are known, all that remains is to retrieve an instance of the service type to call the operation method on.
+With the operation and arguments known, all that remains is to retrieve an instance of the service type to call the operation method on.
 This can be done with ASP.NET Core's built-in dependency injection.

 Change the middleware's `Invoke` method signature to take an `IServiceProvider` parameter (`IServiceProvider serviceProvider`).
 Then, we can use the `IServiceProver.GetService` API to retrieve service types that the user has registered in the `ConfigureServices` method of their Startup.cs file.